San7o/Brenta-Engine/docs/DESIGN.md

 the developer.

 ![high-level-overview](./brenta-picture.png)

+Brenta's its development has been more iterative than meticulously designed.
+I rewrote huge parts of the engine many many times, to the point where I am not scared to do big refactoring anymore - that is just routine - and I know I am deemed to repeat this process again.
+But through these many refactoring, the API reached a point where all objects work well together and you can reason about them through what I call the "architecture" or "design" of the engine.
+This is what I aim to describe in this documents.

 I wanted to write my own graphics engine primarily because I was curious to understand how these big systems are designed and